actuary492/actuary492.github.io/_posts/2024-12-20-present-value.md

 install.packages("lifecontingencies")
 library(lifecontingencies)

-#Construct increasing step increasing cashflow of 1:10
+# Construct a random increasing step cashflow
 cashflow <- seq(1,10)
-#Construct time sequence when the cashflow occurs, from t=0 to t=9
+# Construct a random time sequence for the discounting factor
 time <- seq(0,9)
-#Input the effective rate for discounting; assumes constant rate of i for all time intervals
+# Input a random effective rate for discounting; assumes constant rate of i for all time intervals
 i <- 0.05
-#Plug everything into presentValue()
+# Plug everything into presentValue()
 presentValue(cashflow, time, i)

 [1] 41.34247